manuelaguadomtz/git-cheatsheet/README.md

 # Git cheatsheet

-> Git features that have proven to be very useful for developers
+> Git commands that have proven to be very useful for developers

 ## Configurations